 - Use as little of your credit limit as possible.

 If you're a recent graduate, it's likely that you have some sort of student loan debt.
 You can build a positive credit history by making your student loan payments on time.

 It is your responsibility to monitor your credit report and make sure all the information on it is accurate.

 You should check your credit report at least once a year, and you're entitled to receive a free copy of your credit report every 12 months from each major credit bureau via annualcreditreport.com.

-To learn more about credit, use our suite of financial capability and homeownership education resources, CreditSmart®.
-From managing debt to renting an apartment, you can learn it all at your pace, on your terms.
+To learn more about credit, use our suite of financial capability and homeownership education resources, CreditSmart® — also available in Spanish.
+From managing debt to buying a home, you can learn it all at your pace, on your terms.
 Learn more about CreditSmart.

 CreditSmart®: Financial Education on Your Terms